-The tax filing deadline came and passed two months ago.
-With yet another tax season in the books, now is a perfect time to reflect and position yourself better for a successful season next year.
+The tax filing deadline has come and gone.
+With yet another U.S. tax season in the books, now is a perfect time to reflect and position yourself better for a successful season next year.

 Toss the Shoebox, Find a Better Way to Log Expenses

 Does your team affectionately refer to you as the shoebox receipt collector?
 Or does your accountant cringe when you drop the box off at their office?
 The shoebox method is a highly inefficient way to manage your expenses, making tax time even more stressful.
 Don’t wait until the last minute to add up expenses for your tax return.
 Keep close track of them throughout the tax year.
 Logging them as you go is more accurate and saves you time in the long run.